markdom/specification/1.0/markdom.md

 # Markdom

-Markdom is lightweight specification for a rich text domain model.
+Markdom is lightweight specification for simple rich text.
+Markdom is not a markup language, it is a set of definitions that allow to transport and process content in a standardized way.

 The two main intents of Markdom are to define the lowest common denominator for rich text and to be platform and representation independent.
 These properties enable Markdom to be used in a wide variety of applications, such as websites, electronic publishing or native rendering on mobile platforms.